Predicting Subway Passenger Flows under Incident Situation with Causality

 For further analysis, four significantly affected ODs are selected: Jiading West to Chenxiang Road, Jiangsu Road to Jing'an Temple, Xujiahui to Dapu Bridge, and Jiading North to Nanxiang.
 The passenger flow numbers for these four ODs over an eight-day period, from March 11th to March 20th are illustrated in Figure \ref{fig:od_plot}.

 First, it is important to note that March 11th is a Monday, and the following Monday is March 18th.
 Additionally, there is no data for March 16th due to missing data in the original dataset.
-Each subplot in Figure \ref{fig:od_plot} illustrates the changing trend of an OD, with the gray box on March 11th indicating the time of the incident.
+Each subplot in Figure \ref{fig:od_plot} illustrates the changing trend of an OD, with the red box on March 11th indicating the time of the incident.

 For these four ODs, the patterns observed during the incident period differ significantly from those on other days.
-For example, the top subplot, which illustrates the OD from Jiading West to Chenxiang Road, indicates that the OD value within the gray box is considerably higher compared to other weekdays, such as March 12th, March 13th, and the following Monday, March 18th.
+For example, the top subplot, which illustrates the OD from Jiading West to Chenxiang Road, indicates that the OD value within the red box is considerably higher compared to other weekdays, such as March 12th, March 13th, and the following Monday, March 18th.
 Similar patterns can be observed in the other three ODs.
-This phenomenon may be attributed to the primary consequence of the incident: delays occurring around 8:00 AM.
-These delays could lead passengers who would typically take the subway at 8:00 AM to board later, while those who planned to travel after 8:00 AM continued with their original schedules.
+This phenomenon may be attributed to the primary consequence of the incident: delays occurring around 8:00 a.m..
+These delays could lead passengers who would typically take the subway at 8:00 a.m. to board later, while those who planned to travel after 8:00 a.m. continued with their original schedules.
 This overlap of passengers resulted in a heightened peak during the morning rush hour.